angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 import { HttpClientTestingModule, HttpTestingController } from '@angular/common/http/testing';
 ```

-You just need to import the `HttpClientTestingModule` and provide `HttpTestingController`.
-When importing the testing module it imports for you the normal `HttpClientModule` which enables the HttpClient you use in your service, but it also provides `HttpBackend` as an instance of `HttpClientTestingBackend` which is the mock backend.
-Wow, that was a mouth full, so basically do the following:
+Now you need to import the `HttpClientTestingModule` module.
+When you import the testing module, it imports for you the normal `HttpClientModule` which enables the HttpClient you use in your service, and it also provides `HttpBackend` as an instance of `HttpClientTestingBackend`, which is the mock backend you want.
+Wow, that was a mouth full!
+So mainly do the following:

 ```TypeScript